Poetry With A Mission

 No, You don’t act unfairly, Lord, such favouritism You don’t show,

-But instead, treat everyone the same, knowing that is the way to go.
+But instead, treat everyone the same knowing that's the way to go.

 Therefore, the saints of all the ages, immortality don’t obtain